 With the Cigna Coaching and Support for Autism program, you have access to a dedicated team of licensed mental health professionals with extensive expertise.
+Call the number on the back of your ID card or contact Cigna at 800-274-7603.
+When prompted, choose "Behavioral Health."
 They'll provide confidential, one-on-one support to:

-- Help you understand the ASD diagnosis - Explain treatment choices covered under your Plan - Help coordinate care between your behavioral and health care Providers - Help you find a qualified Provider in your Plan's Network - Help you find local and state support, including early intervention programs in your area - Help explain and review Medical Necessity guidelines for intensive treatment, such as Applied Behavioral Analysis (ABA) or a higher level of care - Provide information about local resources, such as support groups and respite programs

-- Guide you to a variety of resources and tools on myCigna.com and other sites - Offer referrals to other Cigna programs available through your Plan - Provide ongoing coaching and support for all of your concerns
+- Help you understand the ASD diagnosis - Explain treatment choices covered under your Plan - Help coordinate care between your behavioral and health care Providers - Help you find a qualified Provider in your Plan's Network - · Help you find local and state support, including early intervention programs in your area - Help explain and review Medical Necessity guidelines for intensive treatment, such as Applied Behavioral Analysis (ABA) or a higher level of care - Provide information about local resources, such as support groups and respite programs - Guide you to a variety of resources and tools on myCigna.com and other sites - Offer referrals to other Cigna programs available through your Plan - Provide ongoing coaching and support for all of your concerns